 There are typically two scenarios for connection to a commercial electrical supply.
-The first is utilizing the existing main service entrance section (SES) or an otherwise adequate supply panel at the commercial establishment, and the second is to obtain a new service drop from the local electric utility.
+The first is utilizing the existing main SES or an otherwise adequate supply panel at the commercial establishment, and the second is to obtain a new service drop from the local electric utility.

 The decision on which approach to take depends on a number of factors, including the ability to obtain permission from the property owner and/or tenant of the commercial business, and the location of the existing SES or adequate electrical supply from the proposed electric vehicle charge station site.
-If permission is granted by the property owner and/or tenant (as required), then a fairly simple analysis can be performed to compare the cost of utilizing an existing supply vs. a new service drop to determine the best approach.
+If permission is granted by the property owner and/or tenant (as required), then a fairly simple analysis can be performed to compare the cost of utilizing an existing supply or a new service drop to determine the best approach.

-A new utility service drop typically requires the establishment of a new customer account, which may include a credit evaluation of the entity applying for the meter, and a monthly meter charge in addition to the energy and demand charges.
-The local utility also may require an analysis of the anticipated energy consumption.
+A new utility service drop typically will require the establishment of a new customer account, which may include a credit evaluation of the entity applying for the meter, as well as a monthly meter charge in addition to the energy and demand charges.
+In addition, the local utility may require an analysis of the anticipated energy consumption in order to justify covering the cost of the new service drop.